-Conditions for the Call 97 HORIZON-HLTH-2022-DISEASE-03-01: European partnership fostering a European Research Area (ERA) for health research 98 Destination 4.
-Ensuring access to innovative, sustainable and high-quality V health care 100 Call - Ensuring access to innovative, sustainable and high-quality health care (2021).
-104 Conditions for the Call 104 HORIZON-HLTH-2021-CARE-05-01: Enhancing quality of care and patient safety 105 HORIZON-HLTH-2021-CARE-05-02: Data-driven decision-support tools for better head care delivery and policy-making with a focus on cancer 107 HORIZON-HLTH-2021-CARE-05-04: Health care innovation procurement network 110 Call - Ensuring access to innovative, sustainable and high-quality health care (Single Stage - 2022) Conditions for the Call 114 HORIZON-HLTH-2022-CARE-08-02: Pre-commercial research and innovation procurement (PCP) for building the resilience of health care systems in the context of recovery HORIZON-HLTH-2022-CARE-08-03: Public procurement of innovative solutions (PPI for building the resilience of health care systems in the context of recovery HORIZON-HLTH-2022-CARE-08-04: Better financing models for health systems 119 Call - Partnerships in Health (2022) 122 Conditions for the Call HORIZON-HLTH-2022-CARE-10-01: European partnership on transforming health an care systems 125 Destination 5.
-Unleaking the full notential of new tools, technologies and Destination 5.
-Unlocking the full potential of new tools, technologies and 100 digital solutions for a healthy society 129 Call - Tools and technologies for a healthy society (2021) 132 Conditions for the Call HORIZON-HLTH-2021-TOOL-06-01: Smart medical devices and their surgical 152 implantation for use in resource-constrained settings 133 HORIZON-HLTH-2021-TOOL-06-02: Next generation advanced therapies to treat high prevalent and high burden diseases with unmet medical needs - HORIZON-HLTH-2021-TOOL-06-03: Innovative tools for use and re-use of health dat (in particular of electronic health records and/or patient registries) 130 Call - Tools and technologies for a healthy society (Single Stage - 2022) 138 Conditions for the Call
+Conditions for the Call 97 HORIZON-HLTH-2022-DISEASE-03-01: European partnership fostering a Europe Research Area (ERA) for health research 98 Destination 4.
+Ensuring access to innovative, sustainable and high-qu ality health care 105 Call - Ensuring access to innovative, sustainable and high-quality health care (20 21).109 Conditions for the Call HORIZON-HLTH-2021-CARE-05-01: Enhancing quality of care and patient safety HORIZON-HLTH-2021-CARE-05-02: Data-driven decision-support tools for bette care delivery and policy-making with a focus on cancer 112 HORIZON-HLTH-2021-CARE-05-04: Health care innovation procurement network k 115 Call - Ensuring access to innovative, sustainable and high-quality health care (Sin ngle Stage - 2022) 119 Conditions for the Call 119 HORIZON-HLTH-2022-CARE-08-02: Pre-commercial research and innovation procurement (PCP) for building the resilience of health care systems in the context recovery HORIZON-HLTH-2022-CARE-08-03: Public procurement of innovative solutions for building the resilience of health care systems in the context of recovery HORIZON-HLTH-2022-CARE-08-04: Better financing models for health systems 124 Call - Partnerships in Health (2022) 127 Conditions for the Call HORIZON-HLTH-2022-CARE-10-01: European partnership on transforming healt h and care systems 128 Destination 5.
+Unlocking the full potential of new tools, technologies a nd digital solutions for a healthy society Call - Tools and technologies for a healthy society (2021) 137 Conditions for the Call HORIZON-HLTH-2021-TOOL-06-01: Smart medical devices and their surgical 137 implantation for use in resource-constrained settings 138 HORIZON-HLTH-2021-TOOL-06-02: Next generation advanced therapies to treat prevalent and high burden diseases with unmet medical needs HORIZON-HLTH-2021-TOOL-06-03: Innovative tools for use and re-use of health (in particular of electronic health records and/or patient registries) Call - Tools and technologies for a healthy society (Single Stage - 2022) 143 Conditions for the Call 1/13